carbonaut-cloud/carbonaut/README.md

 # Carbonaut
-Carbonaut is a open source tool to meassure your carbon emissions, analyze your ressource consumptions and support you in optimizing your green house gas foodprint.
+Carbonaut is a open source tool to measure your carbon emissions, analyze your resource consumptions and support you in optimizing your green house gas footprint.

 Carbonaut targets any ICT infrastructure, also in the first phases of development public cloud provider and IaaS provider are the main target.
-The system will also integrate with Kubernetes and other tools on the market which are able to manage and predict ressource utilization.
+The system will also integrate with Kubernetes and other tools on the market which are able to manage and predict resource utilization.

 Our target is to provide precises insights which are not based on estimations (where possible).